matomo-org/developer-documentation/docs/4.x/generated/Piwik/Columns/Dimension.md

 - *Returns:*  `string` &mdash;
     eg, `"Referrers.Keywords"`
 - It throws one of the following exceptions:
-    - [`Exception`](http://php.net/class.Exception) &mdash; if the plugin and simple class name of this instance cannot be determined.
+    - `Stmt_Namespace\Exception` &mdash; if the plugin and simple class name of this instance cannot be determined.
                   This would only happen if the dimension is located in the wrong directory.

 <a name="getalldimensions" id="getalldimensions"></a>